rapid7/insightconnect-plugins/plugins/zoom/help.md

 # Version History

+* 4.0.0 - Fix time boundary checking in Monitor Sign in And Out Activity task by tracking last request time instead of latest event time | Remove JWT authentication
 * 3.0.0 - Add back JWT authentication in addition to OAuth (please note JWT will be removed from the Zoom API in June 2023) | Improve OAuth logic to help prevent infinite looping
 * 2.1.0 - Create user: Removed redundant enum option from `type` input | Added unit tests | Improve authentication logic
 * 2.0.0 - Update connection for latest Zoom API authentication | Add Monitor Sign In and Out Activity task